sidm4178/python-capstone-finance-tracker/README.md

 Personal Finance Tracker

-Project Overview
+Project Overview:
 This is a command-line Python program that helps users track their personal expenses by category.
 Users can add expenses with descriptions and amounts, view all recorded expenses, and get a summary of total spending by category.
 The project demonstrates foundational Python skills and is beginner-friendly.

-How to Run the Script
+How to Run the Script:
 1. Save the code in a file named finance_tracker.py
 2. Open your terminal
 3. Navigate to the folder containing the file: